COSI116A-Brandeis-Infovis/assignment3-distributions/README.md

 ### Method 1: Github codespaces

 The first and easiest way to run the notebook in this assignment is to run it in [Github Codespaces](https://github.com/features/codespaces), a cloud-based development environment that runs in a browser.
 We have configured this assignment to include a codespaces editor, and you should be able to open it up just by clicking on the codespaces button in your README when viewing your created repository on github.com.
+If that doesn't work, you can also open a codespace by clicking the green Code button, where you usually go to find your github `.git` URL, and click under Codespaces, and create a new Codespace for that repository.

 There are 2 important things to note when using github codespaces.